 WestRiver Innovation Lending Fund VIII, L.P., contain, and any future indebtedness would likely contain, a number of covenants that impose significant operating and financial restrictions on us, including restrictions on our ability to take actions that may be in our best interests.
 Our A&R Credit Facility requires us to satisfy specified financial covenants.
 Our ability to meet those financial covenants can be affected by events beyond our control, and we may not be able to continue to meet those covenants.
-A breach of any of these covenants or the occurrence of other events specified in the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility, as applicable.
-Upon the occurrence of an event of default, SVB could elect to declare all amounts outstanding under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term interests to extend further credit.
+A breach of any of these covenants or the occurrence of other events specified in the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility could result in an event of default under the A&R Credit Facility, SVB could elect to declare all amounts outstanding under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility to be immediately due and payable and terminate all commitments to extend further credit.
 If we were unable to repay those amounts, SVB could proceed against the collateral granted to them to secure such indebtedness.
-We have pledged substantially all of our assets, including our intellectual property, as collateral under the A&R Credit Facility, 2017 Convertible Term Loan, and Mezzanine Facility.
+We have pledged substantially all of our assets, including our intellectual property, as collateral under the A&R Credit Facility, 2017 Convertible Term Loan, 2020 Convertible Term Loan, and Mezzanine Facility.

 If SVB accelerates the repayment of borrowings, if any, we may not have sufficient funds to repay our existing debt.
 Our outstanding balance for the A&R Credit Facility, 2017 Convertible Term Loan, and 2020 Convertible Term Loan were \$22.8 million, \$19.0 million, and \$35.0 million, respectively, as of March 31, 2020.
 We had no balance outstanding for the Mezzanine Loan as of March 31, 2020.
-The revolving line of credit under our A&R Credit Facility is due to mature in October 2021, and the term loan under our A&R Credit Facility is due to mature in September 2021.
+The revolving line of credit under our A&R Credit Facility is due to mature in September 2021.
 The 2017 Convertible Term Loan maturity date is in October 2022, the 2020 Convertible Term Loan maturity date is February 28, 2025, and the Mezzanine Facility maturity date is March 1, 2023.
 We may seek to enter into an extension of such debt arrangements or enter into a new facility with another lender.
 We may not be able to extend the term or obtain other debt financing on terms that are favorable to us, if at all.
 If we are unable to obtain adequate financing or financing on satisfactory terms when required, our ability to support our business growth and to respond to business challenges could be significantly impaired, and our business may be harmed.